apache/daffodil-vscode/DEVELOPMENT.md

 ### Verifying Setup Can Build
 Navigate inside your cloned folder in a terminal.
 Enter `yarn` to install required packages.
 If it prompts you to install yarn 1.22.XX, type `y`.

-Then type in `Yarn Packagee`.
+Then type in `yarn package`.
 If there’s new .vsix file in the folder, then you have successfully set up your development environment correctly.
 For more information about `yarn package`, read [Yarn Package](#yarn-package).

 ![vsix](https://github.com/user-attachments/assets/7bcfd6ae-3ff0-4a2b-9fb8-182f64562b32)